-Michael Johnson has over 7 years experience at all levels of workers’ compensation practice, including at the Department of Labor & Industry, the Office of Administrative Hearings, the Workers’ Compensation Court of Appeals, and the Minnesota Supreme Court.
+Michael Johnson has vast experience at all levels of workers’ compensation practice, including at the Department of Labor & Industry, the Office of Administrative Hearings, the Workers’ Compensation Court of Appeals, and the Minnesota Supreme Court.
 He has extensive experience handling all sorts of claims, including complex orthopedic injuries, traumatic brain injuries, and post-traumatic stress disorder.
 Michael has honed his advocacy and litigation skills representing insurance companies and comes to Fields Law Firm eager and excited to bring these skills to the benefit of real people, rather than large insurance companies.

 Michael is the son of a plaintiff’s personal injury attorney and learned first hand from his father the satisfaction that comes with helping real people get justice for their injuries.
 His knowledge of defense practice makes him an ideal attorney for injured persons – he knows how the insurance company and its attorney will look at the case and how they will try to deprive an injured person of the compensation the injured person deserves.

 Michael has been named a Rising Star by SuperLawyers for 2021, 2022, and 2023, a distinction awarded to only the top 2.5% of all lawyers in Minnesota under the age of 40.

 Michael is a graduate of Cretin-Derham Hall and went on to study political science and history at Saint John’s University, graduating summa cum laude, Phi Beta Kappa, All-College Honors, with distinction in political science, successfully defending an Honors Thesis regarding the objective measurement of judicial activism.